 Finally, widen the lines, and you have created a Celtic knot!

-We created tiles that allow you to create knots.
 If you look at each of the small blue squares in the knot above, you notice there are only a few types.
 These became our tiles.
 To give them more of a Celtic flavor, we added a rope motif to each tile.
+And to give you an idea of how you can modify an existing design to create new ones, here is a video showing just that.